wapablos/ribozilla/README.md

 ## Introduction

-**Ribozilla** is a GUI-based flexible architecture for RNA-Seq analysis
+**Ribozilla** is a GUI-based flexible architecture to develop RNA-Seq pipelines and setup analysis.

+Ribozilla has own **Extensions API**, that takes CLI software parameters to be used in GUI to be setup and generates the scripts to run  based on inputs.
+It works in Mac, Linux and Windows.

 ## Platforms
 You should be able to build Ribozilla on the following platforms:

 * Windows 10
-* macOS 10.15.3 Mojave
+* macOS Sierra and later
 * Linux

 ## Pre-requisites